SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/basics.md

 Let's start with an example.

-The first step is to import `Snowflurry`.
+The first step is to import `Snowflurry`:

 ```jldoctest basics; output = false
 using Snowflurry